- Brand name

 Things you must do

-Have your eye pressure checked when your eye specialist says, to make sure AZARGA is working.
+Your eye specialist will check your eye pressure to make sure AZARGA is working.

 If you are about to start taking any new medicine, tell your doctor and pharmacist that you are using AZARGA.

 Tell all the doctors, dentists and pharmacists who are treating you that you are using AZARGA.

 Tell your doctor if, for any reason, you have not used AZARGA exactly as prescribed.
 Otherwise your doctor may think that the eye drops were not effective and change the treatment unnecessarily.

 If you become pregnant or decide to breastfeed while using AZARGA, tell your doctor immediately.

 Things you must not do